anoma/nspec/docs/system_architecture/state/resource_machine/data_structures/action.md

 ###### Input existence check
 Each resource machine compliance proof must check the following:

-- each consumed resource was created (its commitment is included in $CMtree$)
+- each *non-ephemeral* consumed resource was created: for each resource associated with a nullifier from the `consumedResourceTagSet`: `CMTree::Verify(r.commitment(), path, root) = True`
-- the resource commitments and nullifiers are derived according to the commitment and nullifier derivation rules (including the commitments of the consumed resources)
+- the resource commitments and nullifiers are derived according to the commitment and nullifier derivation rules (including the commitments of the consumed resources):
+  - for each consumed resource `r`:
+    - `r.nullifier(nullifierKey) is in consumedResourceTagSet`
+    - `r.commitment() = cm` (`cm` provided as a part of witness)
+  - for each created resource `r`:
+    - `r.commitment() is in createdResourceTagSet`
 - resource deltas are computed correctly
 - the resource logics of created and consumed resources are satisfied